NicolasZanotti/esr-code-line/Readme.md

 - Italian: _Polizza di versamento arancione con numero di riferimento (PVR)_

 The technical specification is from chapter 5 of the [Postfinance manual](https://www.postfinance.ch/content/dam/pfch/doc/cust/download/inpayslip_isr_man_en.pdf).

+Please note that the **QR-Bill replaces this standard** (see [paymentstandards.ch](https://www.paymentstandards.ch/)).
+Depending on the project it may be viable to skip straight to the newer standard.

 ## Installation